hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter1.md

 The pavilion branched off in three directions.
 The library would be straight ahead, and the right-wing was occupied by bespoke rooms for reading and studying.
 Irena took the left path, heading off into the wing that hosted the Forge.
 The rooms upstairs in the left wing functioned as glorified storage cupboards, with doors upon doors that led to materials neatly sorted and inventoried for use downstairs, where the massive Forge dwelled.

 Irena did not stop to pick up materials, instead wending her way down the spiraling stairs sheathed in half-shadow.
 The Forge was a large space filled with tools and machinery, and several actual forges that had given the place its name.
 The glow of the Forge tinted the carved stone a brighter hue of purple at every step, and the stairs opened up to the subterranean cave buzzing and humming with magical energy, hearths roaring and spitting particolored embers, plumes of smoke in every shade dissolving into the rough, crystal-hewn ceiling.
 She removed her heavy cloak, sweat already beading on her face.
 A handful of students were working in the Forge, sleeves folded and shirts sticking to their backs, bare necks glistening with perspiration.
-A first-year student was frowning at a piece of paper by the alchemical station, curly hair pushed back by his goggles, while a pair of fourth-years worked a massive hearth glowing in turquoise.
+A first-year student was frowning at a piece of paper by the alchemical station, curly hair pushed back by his goggles, while a pair of fourth-years worked a massive hearth glowing turquoise.

 No gazes followed as Irena turned in the opposite direction, following the narrow corridor into a cellar-like space with a rotting wooden door and some discarded bones.
 The door didn’t creak as it opened, though it didn’t close properly anymore after years of use.
 Beyond it lay more stairs —– a subterranean route leading all the way down to the mountain and into the town beneath.
-The sultry heat of the Forge didn’t reach far, and very soon Irena was pulling her cloak tight around her once more, hastening her steps to warm herself up.
+The sultry heat of the Forge didn’t reach far, and soon Irena was pulling her cloak tight around her once more, hastening her steps to warm herself up.

 The tunnels were spaces of humidity and contemplation, with little else to occupy her as she wound her way down in the dim light of the sconces placed every ten steps, many of them decked by webs that cast shadow patterns on the earthen walls.
 These lights should have gone out decades, perhaps centuries ago — yet there was a lot about the Academy that should be that was not.